 It makes perfect sense that applying a greater voltage to the headphone drivers would cause them to produce higher sound pressure levels but is there any way to increase or decrease the sensitivity of the drivers themselves?

 The short answer is: not without physically altering the headphones.
-Sensitivity ratings are given in the format of output per given input (sound pressure level at a given electrical power).
-Though there are plenty of ways to adjust the amount of power that is sent to the headphones, there’s no way to alter the sensitivity itself without modifying the headphones.
+Sensitivity ratings are given in the format of output-per-given-input (sound pressure level at a given electrical power).
+Though there are plenty of ways to adjust the amount of power sent to the headphones, there's no way to alter the sensitivity itself without modifying the headphones.